-Transitions will do that to you.
-As much as I like to embrace change, and as much as I’m excited to see what the world will bring next, there is something unsettling about it.
+Transitions will do that to you, especially one as difficult as your teen leaving home.
+As much as I like to embrace change, and as much as I'm excited to see what the world will bring next, there is something unsettling about it.
 It prays on vulnerability.
 It is a primitive part of the human experience.
 But I digress – that is another blog for another day.

 So, yesterday was the last day that this child of mine will live in my home as a minor.
 She may not be “off the payroll,” as we like to call it, for a few more years, but her autonomy as a human being is about to change… forever.

 The next time she comes home, she'll have been living on her own, determining her own schedule and setting her own expectations.